7.6. Writing the Body Code

 Syntax

-|FOR <execute_statement> DO <compound_statement>
+FOR <execute_statement> DO <compound_statement>

-An EXECUTE STATEMENT statement
+FOR EXECUTE STATEMENT

-A single statement, terminated with a colon, that performs all the processing for this FOR loop
+single_statement | A single statement, terminated with a colon, that performs all the processing for this |

-The statement FOR EXECUTE STATEMENT is used, in a manner analogous to FOR SELECT, to loop through the result set of a dynamically executed query that returns multiple rows.
+, to loop through the result set of a dynamically executed query that returns multiple rows.

-ExampleExecuting a dynamically constructed SELECT query that returns a data set:
+query that returns a data set:

 |CREATE PROCEDURE DynamicSampleThree (